chirpstack/chirpstack-docs/src/chirpstack-concentratord/installation/wifx.md

 # Wifx

-LORIX OS, running on Wifx gateways, provides built-in support for ChirpStack Gateway Bridge for all Wifx gateway models.
+LORIX OS, running on Wifx gateways, provides built-in support for ChirpStack Concentratord on modern Wifx gateway models.

 ## Gateway Compatibility

 ### Supported Gateways

-The following Wifx gateways have native support of the ChirpStack Gateway Bridge:
+The following Wifx gateways have native support of the ChirpStack Concentratord:

 #### Wifx L1